BED BUGS ARE RESISTANT TO CHEMICAL PESTICIDES. A BED BUG HEAT MACHINE WILL KILL THEM EVERY TIME!

-In 2020 top entomologist and facilities managers all agree that bed bugs have, through evolution, developed resistance to pesticides and have learned to avoid them.
+In 2021 the world's leading entomologists and facilities managers all agree that bed bugs have, through normal evolutionary processes, developed resistance to pesticides and have learned to avoid them.

-Even worse - the chemical resistant bed bugs that survive the initial treatment will then mate and their offspring will inherit that same resistance gene making future treatments completely ineffective!
+Even worse - the chemical resistant bed bugs that survive the initial treatment will then mate and their offspring will inherit that same resistance gene making future treatments completely ineffective.
 This has been a common trend with the pesticides in use today and is visually depicted in the diagram below.

-Because bed bugs continue to develop resistance to pesticides designed to kill them temperatures of 120 degrees Fahrenheit are the only proven method to eliminate both bed bugs and their unhatched eggs 100% of the time - in ONE treatment while keeping your furniture.
+Because all pests including bed bugs continue to develop resistance to pesticides designed to kill them exposing them to temperatures of 120 degrees F/49 C is the only proven method to eliminate both bed bugs and their unhatched eggs 100% of the time - in ONE treatment while keeping your furniture.

 An electric bed bug heater is the ultimate weapon to use against bed bugs and their unhatched eggs.